nakulmehra677/travelopia/README.md

 All dependencies are listed in the [package.json](https://github.com/nakulmehra677/travelopia/blob/main/package.json) file, which is located in the root folder of the project.

+### ESLint

+Linting configuration done in [.eslintrc.js](https://github.com/nakulmehra677/travelopia/blob/main/.eslintrc.js) file, which is located in the root folder of the project.

+### Prettier

+Prettier configuration done in [.prettierrc](https://github.com/nakulmehra677/travelopia/blob/main/.prettierrc) file, which is located in the root folder of the project.

 ## Available Scripts

 In the project directory, you can run: